 Ways To Create a Culture of Appreciation at Work

 Employee recognition programs are designed to reward employees for achievement, milestones, positive behavior shifts, and other big moments like anniversaries and promotions.
 These incentive-based programs focus on appreciating and recognizing each team member’s achievements and best efforts.
-Most of the time, workplace recognition programs are coupled with rewards so they end up being more than hollow praise.
+Most of the time, workplace recognition programs are coupled with rewards so they end up being more than hollow praise — they foster culture appreciation.

 How does this idea improve appreciation at work?
 Employee recognition programs drive engagement because it’s just human nature to want your work to be recognized and rewarded.
 Implementing programs like this also improves employee health and wellbeing.
 But perhaps the least expected result of recognition programs is how they boost customer satisfaction.
 Happy employees who love their jobs make the lives of customers better.